Gshack18/IST_590_fall/README.md

 <!--- For IST 590 I couldn’t get the virtual machine to build with “vagrant up” command even though I had it installed with the plug in so I was tasked with finding vulnerabilities from a WPS scan so I am tasked with reporting from Professor Rains WPS scan output. --->

-Time spent: 9 hours spent in total
+Time spent: 9 hours spent in total because I couldn't get it up and running in Vbox

 > Objective: Find, analyze, recreate, and document **six vulnerabilities** affecting an old version of WordPress Table of Contents